- Founder Compensation: Cash, Equity, Liquidity

 Given how deeply involved we are with early-stage startups hiring their first key employees, I figured it would be helpful to outline a few key principles to help entrepreneurs navigate the topic.

-Make sure they are actually employees, and if they are, minimum wage.
+Make sure they are actually employees, and if they are, at least minimum wage.

 States vary in how strict they enforce the line between contractors and employees.
 California is way harsher than elsewhere in the country.